oneapi-src/oneDAL/docs/source/onedal/spmd/index.rst

 be closely packed without gaps.

 #.
 OneMPI:
-Collective operations don't support asynchronous executions.
-All the ones block the process till completion.
+Collective operations in oneMPI do not support asynchronous executions.
+They block the process till completion.